ThiriHtetClara/Entertainment-Companies-Financial-Stocks-Case-Study/README.md

 ## Disclaimer

-This project is for educational and reference purposes only.
-All market data is public/aggregate and used for non-commercial research and analysis.
-This work is not affiliated with or endorsed by any company or data vendor.
-No proprietary or confidential information is included.
+This project is for academic and educational purposes only.
+All market/company references are based on publicly available information and used under fair dealing/fair use for non-commercial research and analysis.
+This work is not affiliated with, sponsored by, or endorsed by any company, exchange, or data vendor.
+No proprietary or confidential information has been used.
+All trademarks and logos remain the property of their respective owners.
+Nothing herein constitutes investment advice.

 ## Key Learnings